apache/iceberg/site/docs/aws.md

 ## Enabling AWS Integration

-The `iceberg-aws` module is bundled with Spark and Flink engine runtimes for all versions after `0.11.0`.
+The `iceberg-aws` module is bundled with Spark and Flink engine runtimes for all versions starting `0.11.0`.
 However, the AWS clients are not bundled so that you can use the same client version as your application.
 You will need to provide the AWS v2 SDK because that is what Iceberg depends on.
 You can choose to use the [AWS SDK bundle](https://mvnrepository.com/artifact/software.amazon.awssdk/bundle), or individual AWS client packages (Glue, S3, DynamoDB, KMS, STS) if you would like to have a minimal dependency footprint.

-All the default AWS clients use the [URL Connection HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/url-connection-client/2.15.61) for HTTP connection management.
+All the default AWS clients use the [URL Connection HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/url-connection-client) for HTTP connection management.
 This dependency is not a part of AWS SDK bundle and needs to be added separately.
 To choose a different HTTP client library such as [Apache HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/apache-client),